YOU’RE INVITED TO THE 2025 Charlotte Ideas Festival! Timelines: Past Perspectives. Future Insights

 + Details

 Step into the past with five celebrated authors as they explore the power of historical fiction to illuminate untold stories and reimagine history.
-Susie Orman Schnall, Vanessa Miller, Joy Calloway, Adele Myers, and Camille di Maio will dive into the art of blending fact and fiction, discussing how much historical accuracy matters, whose voices deserve to be heard, and what makes historical fiction so compelling today.
+Susie Orman Schnall, Vanessa Miller, Joy Callaway, Adele Myers, and Camille di Maio will dive into the art of blending fact and fiction, discussing how much historical accuracy matters, whose voices deserve to be heard, and what makes historical fiction so compelling today.

 Whether you're a devoted fan of the genre or a curious reader, this thought-provoking panel will offer fresh insights into the stories that shape our understanding of the past—and ourselves.
 Don't miss this engaging conversation that brings history to life!